-Under the guidance of the Student Leadership Team, students are offered a range of leadership opportunities which will allow them to confidently identify and act upon student focused concerns.
-By taking part in public speaking competitions and leadership programs and conferences on offer, students are given the chance to build personal confidence and a greater understanding of the needs of others.
+Under the guidance of the Student Leadership Coordinators, students are offered a range of leadership opportunities which will allow them to confidently identify and act upon student focused concerns.
+By taking part in public speaking competitions and leadership programs, students are given the chance to build personal confidence and a greater understanding of the needs of others.

 Students from all year levels can be a part of the Student Representative Council (SRC) which gives students the chance to voice considered ideas, alternate views and pressing concerns of the wider student body.
-Students also have the opportunity to take on leadership positions within their class group.